trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - ``SNAPPY``
     * - ``delta.max-partitions-per-writer``
       - Maximum number of partitions per writer.
-      - 100
+      - ``100``
     * - ``delta.hide-non-delta-lake-tables``
       - Hide information about tables that are not managed by Delta Lake.
-Hiding only applies to tables with the metadata managed in a Glue catalog, does not apply to usage with a Hive metastore service.
+Hiding only applies to tables with the metadata managed in a Glue catalog, and does not apply to usage with a Hive metastore service.
       - ``false``
     * - ``delta.enable-non-concurrent-writes``
-      - Enable :ref:`write support <delta-lake-data-management>` for all supported file systems, specifically take note of the warning about concurrency and checkpoints.
+      - Enable :ref:`write support <delta-lake-data-management>` for all supported file systems.
+Specifically, take note of the warning about concurrency and checkpoints.
       - ``false``
     * - ``delta.default-checkpoint-writing-interval``